 - 210. Principles of Accounting I. (3 hours) This is a sequence course.
 It deals with the accounting policies, procedures, theories, and practices of merchandising and service concerns.
-Emphasis will be placed on the accounting cycle, balance sheet, income statement, partnerships, and the Generally Accepted Accounting Principles (GAAP).
+Emphasis will be placed on the accounting cycle, balance sheet, income statement, partnerships and the Generally Accepted Accounting Principles (GAAP).
 Achieving proficiency in Excel Spreadsheet is a course requirement.
-Fall and Spring - 211.
+This course carries the Quantitative Flag (Q) in the Foundations and Core Program. - 211.
 Principles of Accounting II.
-(3 hours) This is a continuation of BUA210.
+(3 hours) This is a continuation of BUA 210.
 Emphasis will be placed on long-term liabilities and shareholder's equity, corporations, the statement of cash flows, analysis of financial statements, and managerial and cost accounting for decision making.
-Prerequisite: BUA210 and proficiency in Excel spreadsheet.
+Prerequisite: BUA 210 and proficiency in Excel spreadsheet.